 I have been knitting since I was a little girl.
-My Irish grandmother taught me when I was about 7 or 8 years old – slippers for a Girl Scout badge.
+My Irish grandmother (that's her in the photo with me :-) ) taught me when I was about 7 or 8 years old – slippers for a Girl Scout badge.
 I still have the pattern and I've been knitting pretty much ever since.

 Growing up as a first-generation American in an Irish household, I think you can't help but learn hand work, although the love of it skipped a generation from my grandmother to me.
 I also crochet from time to time, love beading, have dabbled in counted cross stitch and needlepoint, and spent many years doing embroidery of various sorts.
 I've tried rug-hooking, but it's not for me - neither is textile weaving (but I do like continuous strand!).

-I am also a spinner and have a wheel – a Lendrum .
-I had a Lendrum Saxony and I also had a Louet Victoria for awhile, but both found happy homes with others in 2012 – I have had the pleasure (and luck!) of studying spinning with Toni Neil, Patsy Zawistoski, Anne Field and Judith MacKenzie.
-I love to attend the Missouri Fiber Retreat and am a member of the Fiber Folks of Southwest Missouri guild.
+I am also a spinner and have a wheel – a Lendrum.
+I had a Lendrum Saxony and I also had a Louet Victoria for awhile, but both found happy homes with others in 2012 – I have had the pleasure (and luck!) of studying spinning with Toni Neil, Patsy Zawistoski, the late Anne Field, and Judith MacKenzie.
+I attended the Missouri Fiber Retreat regularly, before it ended in 2017, and am a past member of the Fiber Folks of Southwest Missouri guild.
 They adopted me after I crashed one of their spinning workshops.

-In addition to the fiber art and madness that have pretty much taken over my sunroom (and part of my guest room), I raise and show African violets – they actually came before the spinning, but not before the knitting – and I produce a weekly podcast, All About African Violets, that is also available on iTunes.
-I travel as often as I can (most recently to Scotland), and I'm a bagpiper (yes, really).
+In addition to the fiber art and madness that have pretty much taken over my sunroom (and part of my guest room), I raise and show African violets – they actually came before the spinning, but not before the knitting – and I produce a weekly podcast called All About African Violets.
+I travel as often as I can, and I'm a bagpiper (yes, really).

-You can find me on Ravelry as Annie97 where I am a moderator of the Year of Stash Socks group (which morphed from one of my blog posts).
+You can find me on Ravelry as Annie97 where I am the moderator of A's Place.
 I'm also a moderator of Fans of the Fold and African Violets Anonymous.